jml-happy/DL-2020spring/README.md

 * Introduction to deep learning - [slides]
   - Sections 1.1, 1.2, 1.3, and 4.1

-* Data representations and tensor operations - [slides]
+* Data representations & tensor operations - [slides]
   - Sections 2.2, 2.3, and 2.4

 * Introduction to Keras - [slides]